Case Chronology and Court Proceedings — Birkus v. IFRC & CLBC (Case Nos. 30698 & 31358)

 Procedural Timeline — Birkus v.
 IFRC & CLBC (BC Small Claims, Files 30698 & 31358)

-Legend: Orders/Directions Hearings/JCM Settlement Adjourn/Denied Forms 17/39
+Legend: Orders/Directions Hearings/JCM Settlement Adjournments Forms 17/39 Court decisions Refused/dismissed requests

 Quick navigation — Timeline